Unit 1 Numbers & Quantification | Class 12 Applied Maths MCQs, Solved Examples & Case Studies | Boundless Maths

 Question 3

-In a kilometre race, A, B and C are three participants.
-A can give B a start of 50 m and C a start of 69 m.
-In the same race, the start which B can allow for C is:
+In a kilometre race, A can give B a start of 50 m and C a start of 69 m.
+The start which B can allow for C in the same race is:

 Question 4

-At a game of billiards, A can give 15 points to B in 60 and A can give 20 points to C in 60.
-How many points can B give to C in a game of 90?
+At billiards, A gives 15 points to B in 60 and 20 points to C in 60.
+Points B can give C in a game of 90:

 Question 5CBSE 2022